Last updated: 2/11/20

 A sudden and severe lung illness from vaping has affected over a thousand people in the US1, becoming a public health crisis.
-Nearly all patients have been hospitalized, receiving treatments including medically induced coma2 3 4 breathing machines5, and advanced life support interventions.6 7 8
+Nearly all patients have been hospitalized, receiving treatments including medically induced coma2 3 4 breathing machines5, and other life support measures.6 7 8

-People with lung damage from vaping typically have symptoms that start a few days to a few weeks before they go see a doctor.21 All people hospitalized developed some type of breathing problems, but many people also have other symptoms.
-The symptoms reported by those affected are:
+People with lung damage from vaping usually show signs that start a few days to a few weeks before they go see a doctor.21 All people hospitalized had some type of breathing problem, but many people also have other symptoms.
+The warning signs reported by those affected are:

 If you vape and are experiencing any of these symptoms, please see a doctor.
 Keep in mind, you don’t have to be a long-time user in order to develop the lung illness.
 New users have been affected as well.
 22 23

-Refraining from vaping is strongly recommended until the investigation is complete.
-For those who choose to vape THC, products should only be purchased from a licensed cannabis retailer.
-Never buy any type of e-cigarette or vaping product off the street, particularly those that contain THC.
-Consumers should never modify a store-bought vape product.
+CDPH strongly recommends that you stop vaping until the cause of the lung illness is known.
+For those who choose to vape THC, only buy products from a licensed cannabis store.
+Never buy any type of e-cigarette or vaping product off the street, especially those that have THC.
+Never modify a vape product.

-Officials are concerned about whether the vaping illness increases the risk of influenza or other respiratory viral infections during or following treatment.
-CDC recommends everyone six months of age and older should get a flu vaccine every year by the end of October, including people who use e-cigarette, or vaping products.
-24
+Officials are concerned about whether the vaping illness increases the risk of the flu or other illnesses during or following treatment.
+CDC recommends everyone six months of age and older should get a flu vaccine every year by the end of October, including people who use e-cigarette, or vaping, products.24

 Get more outbreak information from the CDC.